-If this occurs, you may need to readjust the parameters of the monitor screen by using the on-screen display menu.
+It this occurs, you may need to readjust the parameters of the monitor screen by using the on-screen display.
 Your changes can be made to any or all of these modes and saved in memory.
-The monitor automatically stores the new setting and then recognizes the new mode just as it does a preset mode.
-In addition to the factory preset modes, at least 10 user modes can be entered and stored.
+The monitor automatically stores the new setting, and then recognizes the new mode just as it does a preset mode.
+In addition to the factory preset modes, there are at least 10 user modes that can be entered and stored.